 While integrators typically ask the end-customer for their preference, most end-customers do not have a clear-cut preference where AV support is concerned.
 So, there are certain points to keep in mind when deciding between on-site or remote support and this article discusses these points.
 Here goes…

-1) Complexity of the system: If there are several devices being controlled it can sometimes be very difficult to support remotely.
+1) The complexity of the system: If there are several devices being controlled it can sometimes be very difficult to support remotely.
 The AV system may consist of room combining, controlling a DSP, multiple displays, multiple touch panels, multiple processors and multiple user levels.
 If the system is this complex, then on-site support is usually the way to go.

-2) Skillset of the on-site team: Can the on-site team work efficiently with a remote programmer?
+2) The skillset of the on-site team: Can the on-site team work efficiently with a remote programmer?
 Do they have the skills and the vocabulary to load, test and verbalize any issues to the programmer?
 These questions seem very basic, but having a good understanding of how a control system works is not a skill that all on-site technicians possess.
 If the on-site technicians do not know how to set up IP IDs, Cresnet IDs, IP tables, or set up the control ports or network ports on the other devices being controlled, then on-site support may be the way to go.

 3) Schedule and proximity of the programmer: These factors are more about convenience.
-If the programmer is close enough to drive to the site, and put in a day’s work, it makes more sense to be on site.
+If the programmer is close enough to drive to the site and put in a day’s work, it makes more sense to be on site.
 Also, the programmer’s schedule needs to be managed.
-If the programmer goes on site for even a few hours a day, the chances of that programmer working on another project are minimal.
+If the programmer goes on-site for even a few hours a day, the chances of that programmer working on another project are minimal.

 4) Security status of the room: A factor that could require an on-site programmer is the security status of a room.
 In military installs, some rooms may be classified and so, the programmer will not be allowed remote access from inside the room.
 These installations will require on-site support every single time.